AsifTLT/Simple-CRUD-Operations-for-Job-Holder-Data-with-Python-Django/README.md

-🚀 Project Title: Simple CRUD Operations for Job Holder Data with Python Django If You Run This Project And get the Preview! here is Repl Link: https://replit.com/@Pythonworlds/Simple-CRUD-Operations-for-Job-Holder-Data-with-Python-Djang?v=1
+🚀 Project Title: Simple CRUD Operations for Job Holder Data with Python Django...

+If You Run This Project And get the Preview! here is Repl Link: https://replit.com/@Pythonworlds/Simple-CRUD-Operations-for-Job-Holder-Data-with-Python-Djang?v=1

 I have given a preview image of this project in the thumbnail option of the settings.
 If you want to see then click on settings option..

 📄 Description: